Detecting and Mitigating Insertion Hallucination in Video-to-Audio Generation: Experiments

-Beyond ablating feature replacement strategies, we further compare PFC with alternative correction methods that exploit different modalities.
-To ensure robustness, we evaluate on the five Kling-Audio-Eval sublabels where the baseline exhibits the highest hallucination rates.
+Beyond analyzing feature replacement strategies, we further compare HALCON with alternative hallucination reduction methods that operate at different modality levels.
+For robustness, all evaluations are conducted on the five Kling-Audio-Eval sublabels where the baseline model exhibits the highest hallucination rates.
+We report both the average IH@dur and the highest IH@dur observed within each setting, capturing overall hallucination tendency as well as worst case behavior.

-Results in Figure~\ref{fig:ablation} (Right) show that PFC again achieves the best average performance, attaining the lowest mean IH@dur among all methods.
-This highlights its effectiveness even on the most challenging cases.
+As shown in Figure~\ref{fig:method_ablation}, HALCON achieves the lowest average IH@dur and substantially reduces the highest IH@dur among all evaluated methods.
+This demonstrates that HALCON effectively suppresses hallucinations not only on average but also in extreme failure cases, highlighting its robustness on the most challenging categories.